micheloliveira-com/ReactiveLock/README.md

 ### Origin and Credit

-ReactiveLock was created as a **practical solution for high-intensity lock coordination** during a brazillian **2025's Backend** competition, a programming contest designed to test **performance, consistency, and scalability** under near real-world constraints.
+ReactiveLock was created as a **practical solution for high-intensity lock coordination** during a brazilian **2025's Backend** competition, a programming contest designed to test **performance, consistency, and scalability** under near real-world constraints.
 The library reflects **lessons learned from these tests** and from **Michel Oliveira’s experience** as a **Microsoft Specialist Software Architect with over 10 years of experience** in building high-throughput, distributed systems and delivering **similar proprietary solutions**, focusing on **event-driven, memory-first lock management**.

 Special credit goes to [**Francisco Zanfranceschi**](https://github.com/zanfranceschi/), the creator of the competition, for designing a framework that encourages **creative, high-performance software solutions**.